Trends

 -

-Does the proportion of NDIS participants aged 15–64 who responded "yes" to "Has the NDIS helped you have more choice and control over your life?" after two years in the scheme vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of NDIS participants aged 15–64 who responded 'yes' to 'Has the NDIS helped you have more choice and control over your life?' after two years in the scheme vary for First Nations and non-Indigenous participants?

-The data in the graph and the table below show the proportion of participants aged 15–64 who responded “yes” to “Has the NDIS helped you have more choice and control over your life?” after two years in the scheme, by Aboriginal and Torres Strait Islander status.
-In 2022–23 Q3, 69% of Indigenous NDIS participants believed the NDIS had helped them have more choice and control (after two years in the scheme), compared with 77% of non-Indigenous participants.
+The data in the graph and the table below show the proportion of participants aged 15–64 who responded 'yes' to 'Has the NDIS helped you have more choice and control over your life?' after two years in the scheme, by Indigenous status.
+In 2025–26 Q2, 75% of First Nations NDIS participants and 83% of non-Indigenous participants believed the NDIS had helped them have more choice and control (after two years in the scheme).

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview